|

 Present Value Factors (NPV)

-CSS shall reference the current year’s NPV chart available on COR, to calculate
+LSS CSS will reference the current year’s NPV chart available on COR, to

-the PTD value is based on an injury, as opposed to an occupational disease
+If the PTD value is based on an injury, as opposed to an occupational

-(OD), The “PTD non-OD” category shall be used to determine the NPV factor.
+disease (OD), The “PTD non-OD” category will be used to determine the NPV

 ii.
 If